clover/codelab-remote-pay-cloud/README.md

 };
 ```

 The `friendlyId` is a human-readable way to identify the current POS.
 Certain error messages will include `friendlyId`s.
-For example, if a Clover device is currently connected to a POS via semi-integration, and a *different* POS also attempts to initiate a connection, the second POS will receive an error message stating that it is already connected to first POS' `friendlyId`.
+For example, if a Clover device is currently connected to a POS via Cloud Pay Display, and a *different* POS attempts to initiate a connection, the second POS will receive an error message stating that the Clover device is already connected to first POS' `friendlyId`.
 Let's refer to our POS as the "Primary POS".

 ```diff
 RemotePayCloudTutorial = function() {